2021 NFL Playoffs scores, bracket for Super Wild Card Weekend games

 The 2021 NFL Playoffs kick off today and Super Bowl 55 is right around the corner!
 Here are the final scores for Wild Card Weekend.
-Click here for the full 2021 NFL playoff schedule.
+Check out the full 2021 NFL playoff schedule here.
+Click to watch the Cleveland Browns take on the Pittsburgh Steelers live on Peacock.

 2021 NFL Super Wild Card Weekend Scores (Click here to follow each game live)